-The road network in the VDM area consist of the following categories:
+The road network in the MDM area consist of the following categories:

 - a) National roads

 - b) Provincial roads

 - c) District roads

-- d) Local roads
+- d) Local roads.

-The ownership of national roads is currently well defined at this stage in the VDM, but the ownership of other roads is not as clearly defined.
+The ownership of other roads are not as clearly defined in the MDM.
 The Roads Agency Limpopo (Pty) Ltd is currently addressing the issue of road ownership, although the issue is complicated and also related to political considerations.
-Until the report on road ownership has been completed, it will not be possible to provide information related to road ownership as part of the VDM ITP.
+Until the report on road ownership has been completed, it will not be possible to provide information related to road ownership as part of the MDM ITP.
 Figure B-2 of Appendix B of this report, however, contains a graphic presentation of the proposed road ownership for Roads Agency Limpopo (Pty) Ltd as recently advertised.